Interstellar Marines

-Interstellar Marines is being developed in four acts, formerly planned as individual titles.
-The first act, code-named "Prologue", is currently in development and takes place in a future military training facility that will stage multiplayer, single-player, and cooperative training scenarios.
+Interstellar Marines was being developed in four acts, formerly planned as individual titles.
+The first act, code-named "Prologue", was in development and took place in a future military training facility that staged multiplayer, single-player, and cooperative training scenarios.
 Multiplayer was the first feature of Prologue to be built, doubling as both a tech foundation for future co-op missions and as a playable Early Access release on Steam.
-The first co-op mission, titled The NeuroGen Incident, was released on September 26, 2014 which built much of the technology needed for future co-op campaigns.
+The first co-op mission, titled The NeuroGen Incident, was released on September 26, 2014 which built much of the technology needed for intended future co-op campaigns.

-The three acts after Prologue, collectively titled the "Trilogy", will be narrative-driven campaigns spanning a continuous story arc set in "a realistic and unpredictable future where first contact with another sentient species is slowly becoming reality."
-The campaigns will support single-player and up to four players in drop-in/drop-out co-op.
-Zero Point Software claims that their co-op campaign will feature tactical game-play, role-playing elements, open-ended level design, and a compelling sci-fi storyline.
+The three envisioned acts after Prologue, collectively titled the "Trilogy", would have been narrative-driven campaigns spanning a continuous story arc set in "a realistic and unpredictable future where first contact with another sentient species is slowly becoming reality."
+The campaigns would have supported single-player and up to four players in drop-in/drop-out co-op.
+Zero Point Software claims that their co-op campaign would have featured tactical game-play, role-playing elements, open-ended level design, and a compelling sci-fi storyline.
 It claims to pay homage to old-school tactical first person shooters like Rainbow Six 3: Raven Shield and cites System Shock 2 and Deus Ex for their action RPG elements and open-ended levels, as well as Half-Life for its first person narrative-driven storytelling.